Skip to Content

 Digital badges are online representations of skills, achievements, or certifications.
 Each badge contains metadata that provides details about the issuer, the criteria for earning the badge, and evidence of the achievement.
 They can be showcased on platforms such as LinkedIn, and serve as a modern way to visually and verifiably demonstrate one's accomplishments and skills.

-Do I need to complete all four courses in a single semester to earn the Certificate?
+Do I need to complete all five courses in a single semester?

 No. The courses are offered every Fall and Spring, allowing flexibility in how quickly you progress.

-How long do I have to take all four courses, if I choose not to take them all in one semester?
+How long do I have to take all five courses, if I choose not to take them all in one semester?

-Can I apply these Certificate courses towards a Law degree at Stetson University?
+Can I apply these courses towards a Law degree at Stetson University?

 What is your cancellation/refund policy?